ansoncg/scripts/README.md

 - Show current cover if available
 - Show information about a song and which one is next
 - Toggle lyrics on waybar with sptlrx
-- Play a playslist or a external source, like a youtube video
+- Play a playlist or a external source, like a youtube video

 # nvim_remote